 Long-term Care Quality

-This place fared well in the area of long-term care, where it earned a grade of A-.
-Few facilities performed better in this area.
-If not for this area, this place's overall score would have likely been worse.
-When facilities receive a grade in this range in long-term care it generally means it's well-staffed and is a quality place to live on a permanent basis.
-One of the factors we considered on top of nursing hours was vaccines.
-This facility provided the pneumonia vaccination to 100 percent of its residents.
-Vaccination is a reliable method to avoid unnecessary deaths for the aged 65 and up population.
-Finally, this place was able to limit hospitalizations.
-In fact, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low figure.
+On top of being a quality facility overall, this facility really fared well in the area of long-term care, where it earned a grade of A+.
+When nursing homes receive a score in this range in long-term care it typically means it has plenty of staff and is an overall good place to live on a permanent basis.
+One of the factors we considered in addition to nursing hours is vaccinations.
+This facility provided the pneumonia vaccine to 100 percent of its residents.
+Vaccination is a reliable method to avoid unnecessary hospitalizations for the senior population.
+Lastly, this nursing home was able to limit hospitalizations.
+Indeed, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Village Healthcare and Rehabilitation?